 The ‘Saxon Shore’ fort was constructed on a different alignment from the last one and reused stone from it.
 The site extended further down the northern and eastern slopes of Castle Hill than previous forts, reaching down to give greater protection to a now expanded port and military zone.
 New features included large protruding bastions on which to mount defensive artillery

 The Wery Wall is a remnant of one of the bastions and parts of the wall existed for hundreds of years after the Romans left.
 The term ‘Wery’ comes from old English (i.e. Saxon) and means ‘defensive’.
 The Norman castle may well have used part of the remaining Roman wall as protection.

-It’s not possible to walk around the edge of the third fort as we have the second one.
+It’s not possible to walk around the edge of the third fort as we have done with the second one.
 Only one line of its wall lines are known for sure, cutting right through the old fort at a 45 degree angle.
 There is a single remaining block left – the core of a bastion and the last remnant of the Wery Wall.
 It sits by the Bath House of the second fort, just off Vicarage Lane.
 As well as this large block, you can see the third fort’s defensive ditch running into the older bath house.
 Follow the signposts for the Roman Baths to view these remaining ruins.

 Many of the finds from the forts and vicus are on display in Lancaster City Museum, just a short walk from the top of Castle Hill.
 Entry to the museum is free and it is well worth a visit as it displays much of the archaeological and historical treasures of the Lancaster area.

 Site visited by A. and S. Bowden 2017